-The information collected through this effort was reported to the legislature in the Status of Long-term Care in Minnesota, 2001.
-This legislative report was developed in response to the legislative mandate to biennially update the legislature on the effects of legislative initiatives to rebalance the state's long-term services and supports (LTSS) system.
+The information collected through this effort was reported to the Legislature in the Status of Long-term Care in Minnesota, 2001.
+DHS developed this legislative report in response to the legislative mandate to update the Legislature on the effects of legislative initiatives to rebalance the state's long-term services and supports (LTSS) system every two years.

-In 2012, the legislature amended the state statute to expand the scope of the Status of LTSS report and the studies that inform it.
-The scope was changed to include services and supports not only for older adults, but also for people with disabilities, and for children, youth and adults living with mental health conditions.
-A requirement to gather input from all lead agencies, community stakeholders, and persons who need or are using long-term services and supports was also added.
+In 2012, the Legislature amended the state statute to expand the scope of the Status of LTSS report and the studies that inform it.
+The Legislature changed the scope to include services and supports not only for older adults, but also for people with disabilities and for children, youth and adults living with mental health conditions.
+The Legislature also added a requirement to gather input from all lead agencies, community stakeholders and people who need or are using long-term services and supports.

 The gaps analysis study completed in 2013 for the previous two-year period was the first to report on the perceived capacity and gaps to meet the needs of all populations (i.e., older adults, people with disabilities, children, youth and adults living with mental health conditions) and to gather community input.